 - far less physical activity, setting children up for a sedentary lifestyle and the related health effects

 - lack of opportunities for independent decision-making.
-If our children never play alone, or walk places unsupervised, we are limiting their ability to make mistakes, yes, but also limiting their ability to make their own decisions, use their own judgment, develop their own problem-solving skills.
-All essential “college preparatory” skills.
+If our children never play alone, or walk places unsupervised, we are limiting their ability to use their own judgment, and develop problem-solving skills.

-I encourage parents to teach safety skills to their children when they’re young, because that lays the foundation for them making smarter decisions as they grow older, and are out of our sight more often.
-When I teach a toddler how to carefully climb on a small rock or climb a small tree, I teach them how to be cautious, but I don’t convey fear, because I want them to have the skills and the courage to climb bigger rocks and trees as they get older.
+I encourage parents to teach safety skills to their children when they’re young, because that lays the foundation for them making smarter decisions as they grow older.
+When I teach a toddler how to carefully climb a small tree, I teach them how to be cautious, but I don’t convey fear, because I want them to have both the skills and the courage to climb bigger trees as they get older.
 In a similar way, I want to start teaching my child at a young age how to stay safe around unsafe people.
 But I don’t want to create a universal fear of “strangers”.
 I want to teach what behaviors would show us that someone was a “tricky person” and how we would avoid interactions that put us at risk.

 Why Not Teach Stranger Danger?